-- Ensure patients are not concomitantly taking Class Ia or Class III antiarrhythmic medicines - Conduct baseline electrocardiogram (ECG) and blood pressure measurement - Treatment with fingolimod is not recommended in the following patients, unless anticipated benefits outweigh the potential risks: - Those with sino-atrial heart block, history of symptomatic bradycardia or recurrent syncope, significant QT-interval prolongation,^{II} history of cardiac arrest, uncontrolled hypertension, or severe sleep apnoea - Seek advice from a cardiologist regarding the most appropriate monitoring at treatment initiation; at least overnight extended monitoring is recommended - Those receiving concurrent therapy with betablockers, heart-rate-lowering calcium channel blockers (eg, verapamil or diltiazem), or other substances which may decrease heart rate (eg, ivabradine, digoxin, anticholinesteratic agents, or pilocarpine) - Seek advice from a cardiologist regarding a switch to non-heart-rate-lowering medicinal products prior to initiation of treatment - ☐ If heart-rate-lowering medication cannot be stopped, seek advice from a cardiologist regarding the most appropriate monitoring at treatment initiation; at least overnight extended monitoring is recommended
+- Treatment with fingolimod is not recommended in the following patients, unless anticipated benefits outweigh the potential risks: - Those with sino-atrial heart block, history of symptomatic bradycardia or recurrent syncope, significant QT-interval prolongation, history of cardiac arrest, uncontrolled hypertension, or severe sleep apnea - Seek advice from a cardiologist regarding the most appropriate monitoring at treatment initiation; at least overnight extended monitoring is recommended - Those receiving concurrent therapy with betablockers, heart-rate-lowering calcium channel blockers (e.g. verapamil or diltiazem), or other substances which may decrease heart rate (e.g. ivabradine, digoxin, anticholinesteratic agents, or pilocarpine) - Seek advice from a cardiologist regarding a switch to non-heart-rate-lowering medicinal products prior to initiation of treatment - ☐ If heart-rate-lowering medication cannot be stopped, seek advice from a cardiologist regarding the most appropriate monitoring at treatment initiation; at least overnight extended monitoring is recommended - For pediatric patients, assess Tanner staging, measure height and weight, and consider a complete vaccination schedule, as per standard of care - Ensure patients are not concomitantly taking Class la or Class III antiarrhythmic medicines - Conduct baseline electrocardiogram (ECG) and blood pressure (BP) measurement

 - Avoid co-administration of anti-neoplastic, immunomodulatory or immunosuppressive therapies due to the risk of additive immune system effects.
-For the same reason, a decision to use prolonged concomitant treatment with corticosteroids should be taken after careful consideration - Obtain recent (within 6 months) transaminase, and bilirubin levels - Obtain recent (within 6 months or after discontinuation of prior therapy) full blood count - Confirm a negative pregnancy test result - Counsel on the need for effective contraception in women of childbearing age due to teratogenic risk to foetus - Delay initiation of treatment in patients with severe active infection until resolved - Check varicella zoster virus (VZV) antibody status in patients without a healthcare professional confirmed history of chickenpox or documentation of a full course of varicella vaccination.
+For the same reason, a decision to use prolonged concomitant treatment with corticosteroids should be taken after careful consideration - Obtain recent (within 6 months) transaminase, and bilirubin levels - Obtain recent (within 6 months or after discontinuation of prior therapy) full blood count - Confirm a negative pregnancy test result in women of child-bearing potential, including female adolescents - Inform women of child-bearing potential, including female adolescents, their parents and caregivers, about the serious risks of fingolimod to the fetus - Delay initiation of treatment in patients with severe active infection until resolved - Human papilloma virus (HPV) infection, including papilloma, dysplasia, warts and HPV-related cancer, has been reported in the post-marketing setting.
+Cancer screening (including a Pap test), and vaccination for HPV-related cancer is recommended for patients as per standard of care - Check varicella zoster virus (VZV) antibody status in patients without a healthcare professional confirmed history of chickenpox or documentation of a full course of varicella vaccination.
 If negative, a full course of vaccination with varicella vaccine is recommended and treatment initiation should be delayed for 1 month to allow full effect of vaccination to occur - Conduct an ophthalmologic evaluation in patients with history of uveitis or diabetes mellitus - Conduct a dermatologic examination.
-The patient should be referred to a dermatologist in case suspicious lesions, potentially indicative of basal cell carcinoma, or other cutaneous neoplasms (including malignant melanoma, squamous cell carcinoma, Kaposi's sarcoma and Merkel cell carcinoma) are detected - Provide patients with a Patient Reminder Card
+The patient should be referred to a dermatologist in case suspicious lesions, potentially indicative of basal cell carcinoma, or other cutaneous neoplasms (including malignant melanoma, squamous cell carcinoma, Kaposi's sarcoma and Merkel cell carcinoma), are detected - Provide patients with a Patient Reminder Card